CompSciFutures/delog/README.md

 A mix of JSON objects, JSON arrays and XML can all be combined into a single CSV file.

+Tab-delimited is not currently implemented as it's support for multi-line isn't as well defined - let me know if there's a need for it.

 ## Installing

 Download the contents of the **dist** folder - the delog.jar is an uber-jar with everything you need.